Gabrax/GAB3T/README.md

 > [!WARNING]
 > To run this project Git and CMake are needed<br>
-> On Windows use Git interpreter to run script
+> On Windows use Git interpreter to run script<br>
 > Only build this project through the scripts, project is setup to move exe to root directory to with assets